Skip to main content

 get-config

 Show the effective configuration.
-The API key is masked.
-Does not require elevation.
+The ingest key is masked.

 velatir get-config